jianshen92/branching_model/README.md

 ## Create a local copy of the project
 **Option 1 : Good Old Git Clone**
+#### Pro
+* Easy to setup.
+Just copy the repository's HTTPS and do a `git clone <https:xxx.git>` in your preferred directory

+#### Cons
+Because we are all collaborators and have push access, these things might happen:
+* Pollute the project's repository with dangling branches and meaningless commits.
+* Somebody might fuck up something.

 **Option 2 : Fork**
+#### Pro
+* All pushes from team members are in form of Pull Request.
+Therefore, commits can be squashed, number of branches in the main repository can be controlled, thence we have a less polluted project repository
+* Anyone can do experiments in their forked repo.
+If the experiment fails we can simply discard the forked repository.

+#### Cons
+* Slightly more tedious to setup.

+1. Fork the repository
+2. Add upstream. `git remote add upstream <original-repo-HTTPS>`
+3. Prevent accidental push. `git remote set-url --push upstream no_push`

 ## The Main Branches
 #### Master